thecuvii/twitter-video-downloader-extension/README.md

 ## Twitter video downloader extension

 Download twitter videos in best quality with one simple click.
-Always free.

   - After installation, you will see a download icon under every tweet, which contains a video
   - Simply press download icon